Lizzie Borden: Investigation

 Lizzie's initial answers to the police officers' questions were at times strange and contradictory.
 Initially, she reported hearing a groan or a scraping noise or a distress call before entering the house.
 Two hours later, she told police that she had heard nothing and entered the house not realizing that anything was wrong.
-When asked where her stepmother was, she recounted Abby's receiving a note asking her to visit a sick friend.
+When they asked where her stepmother was, she recounted Abby receiving a note asking her to visit a sick friend.
 She also stated that she thought that Abby had returned and asked if someone could go upstairs and look for her.
-Sullivan and neighbor Mrs. Churchill were half-way up the stairs, their eyes level with the floor, when they looked into the guest room and saw Abby lying face down on the floor.
+Sullivan and neighbor Mrs. Churchill were halfway up the stairs, their eyes level with the floor, when they looked into the guest room and saw Abby lying face down on the floor.

 Most of the officers who interviewed Lizzie reported that they disliked her "attitude"; some said that she was too calm and poised.
+Marshal Hilliard told reporters that Lizzie struck him as "a very peculiar woman," while Officer Seaver stated his belief that the crime was the work of a person of unsound mind; Judge Blaisdell, called on to comment, noted that the central problem for investigators was "how could the deed be done by a woman."
 Despite her behavior and changing alibis, she was not checked for bloodstains.
 Police did search her room, but it was a cursory inspection; at the trial, they admitted to not doing a proper search because Lizzie was not feeling well.
 They were subsequently criticized for their lack of diligence.

 In the basement, police found two hatchets, two axes, and a hatchet-head with a broken handle.
 The hatchet-head was suspected of being the murder weapon, as the break in the handle appeared fresh and the ash and dust on the head appeared to have been deliberately applied to make it look as if it had been in the basement for some time.
 However, none of these tools were removed from the house.
+Investigators also located a pail with what looked like bloody clothes or rags in the basement, though these were attributed by Borden to her menstruation, and the pail and its contents were inspected no further.
+The housekeeper, Bridget Sullivan, wondered why she had not seen the pail while doing the family's laundry earlier in the week, but by that time it had already been removed.
 The victims' stomachs were removed during autopsies and tested for poison because of the mysterious illness that had stricken the household before the murders, but no poison was found.
 Residents suspected Lizzie of purchasing "hydrocyanic acid in a diluted form" from the local druggist.
 Her defense was that she inquired about using the acid to clean her furs, despite the local medical examiner's testimony that it did not have antiseptic properties.